-Objectives: To acquaint students with the basic principles and branches of the biological sciences; to provide preparation for employment in industry, research, conservation, or healthrelated areas.
+Objectives: To acquaint students with the basic principles and branches of the biological sciences; to provide preparation for graduate study or employment in industry, research, conservation, or health-related areas.

 The senior project is the completion and presentation of a comprehensive independent research project and a departmental oral examination.